 North Carolina Household Employer Guide 2026

 Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your NC home — is a W-2 employee.
-NC household payroll is relatively straightforward: a workers' comp exemption that covers most households, federal labor rules, and a flat 3.99% state income tax.
-Here's everything you need for 2026.
+North Carolina is one of the simpler states for household payroll: a domestic-worker exemption from workers' comp, federal wage and overtime rules, NCDES unemployment filings, and optional state income tax withholding by mutual agreement.

 Start Payroll Free →When the rules apply